 “Air Asia flight Z2 422 bound for Puerto Princesa, please proceed to gate…”, the PA called.
-I find myself standing at the front of the line before the full announcement could be made.
+I found myself standing at the front of the line before the full announcement could be made.

 The excitement of visiting El Nido, Palawan is a more effective alarm than any smartphone app.
 That, and the fact that it’s been a year since we last went to a somewhat far away place from Manila, Caramoan.

 Puerto Princesa to El Nido

 The most common way to get to El Nido from Manila (the one we took) is by flying to Puerto Princesa then taking a five to six-hour van ride from Puerto Princesa to El Nido.
 There are several shuttle services to choose from as soon as you step out of the airport.
 Air Asia even offers a discount with a tie-up they made with a local operator.

 You may also take the bus from Puerto Princesa to El Nido, if that’s more your thing.
 The RO-RO buses we saw looked fairly new.
 You’d have to ride a tricycle to San Jose Terminal to get to the bus station.
 The bus also picks up passengers along the way so travel time may take longer.